sanowl/Implementation-Rewarding-Progress-Scaling-Automated-Process-Verifiers-for-LLM-Reasoning/readme.md

 - **Positive Variance Contribution:** Encourages exploration and exploitation of diverse actions, leading to more robust policy updates.

 - **Covariance Influence:** Balances the prover's feedback to ensure that it complements rather than contradicts the base policy, fostering coherent policy improvement.

-**Verification:**

-Empirical validation should be conducted to verify that the inequality holds under practical training scenarios.
-Additionally, further theoretical work may be required to tighten the bounds or relax the assumptions as needed.